Maxxxel/SR-ImpEx-for-Blender/README.md

     Import Skin
     Import Animations

+## What's up next?
+    Export Models
+    Create a Basic Model to start creating your own Battleforge Models from scratch ...
+Suggestions?

 ## Showcase
 Here is a quick demonstration of the Battleforge Model Importer/Exporter for Blender in action: